Preface

 With animal agriculture, there is no natural decomposition in the wild as there is with the natural decay of the remains of dead animals in the wild.

 With animal agriculture, there is no reproduction in the wild.
-Instead it is carefully controlled, usually with artificial insemination .
+Instead, it is carefully controlled, often with artificial insemination.

 - Of all the mammal biomass on Earth, 62% is farm animals, 34% is humans, and 4% is wild animals.